 This section recommends steps that the federal government agencies could take now that would allow them to revitalize the provisions that Congress has already adopted in order to facilitate transmission system development.
-Contrary to conventional wisdom, EPAct 2005's provisions-transmission corridor designations, "backstop" federal permitting and eminent domain, and federal partnerships with transmission developers-are capable of being used to overcome opposition to interstate transmission development.
+Contrary to conventional wisdom, EPAct 2005's provisions-transmission corridor designations, "backstop" federal permitting and eminent domain, and federal partnerships with transmission development.
 To be sure, an administration interested in using these authorities to their full extent would have to overcome the obstacles placed in their way, in a context potentially supercharged by political polarization.
 This part describes those obstacles and identifies actions that DOE and FERC can take to breathe new life into the authorities they have been granted.